 - 2 cups warm water

 For the Dough

-- In the bowl of your standing mixer, fitted with the dough hook attachment, mix the yeast, salt, sugar, and olive oil with the water.
+- In the bowl of your standing mixer, fitted with the dough hook attachment, mix the yeast, salt, sugar, and flour.

 For the Cheese Bread

 - Place the cast iron pizza pan or pizza stone (unless you are using a metal pizza pan) in the oven to heat up.

 - Melt the butter in a small dish.

 - Add the garlic salt and stir to combine.

 - Roll out the pizza dough on a floured work surface (we actually do the ol' toss method which keeps our dough nice and airy)

 - Top with cheese and slide the dough carefully onto the hot pizza pan and place right back in the oven.